MeanderingJing/LitterLog/README.md

 ## What did I do to develop this system?
 ### ***Local setup (Version 1)***

-### Step 1: Develop a software application that automatically records the timestamps corresponding to each instance of a cat using the litterbox.
+### Step 1: Develop a computer vision software application
+This software application automatically records the timestamps corresponding to each instance of a cat using the litterbox.
 #### Refer to [its Github repo](https://github.com/emma-jinger/CatWatcher) for more details.
 ### Step 2: Set up a data pipeline
 The data pipeline watches new data and load it to a database.
 Design and implement a data pipeline that continuously monitors for incoming data and efficiently loads them into a designated database for further processing and analysis.
 #### Refer to [its Github repo](https://github.com/emma-jinger/cat_data) for more details.

 ### Step 3: Build a web app that will present the data (Provide a link after deploying the web app?)